 Drive the Speed Limit to Extend Range

 I set my navigation to take me back home.
 My EV told me I would arrive home with the remaining 8% of my battery charge, with no stops.
 I started driving down the desert highway.
 It was midnight, and I was out in the middle of nowhere.
 I was anxious to get back home, and as I drove, my speed increased to around 80 miles per hour.
 At some point, I got a notification I would have to charge around 1 pm out in some remote, desolate parking.
-The idea of charging for 30 minutes in the middle of nowhere was not appealing to me.
-I slowed to 65 miles per hour, and my navigation recalculated that I could make it back home without stopping.
+The idea of charging for 30 minutes in the middle of nowhere was not appealing.
+I slowed to 65 miles per hour, and my navigation recalculated that I could return home without stopping.